-The idea in simple English is something like this.
-Apple laptops and mobile devices have a built-in accelerometer.
-As you move the hardware, the changes in the orientation of the device are detected and reported to the browser which then maps this new data into the seismograph.
+Most newer mobile devices have built-in accelerometers and gyroscopes and as you move the physical hardware, the changes in the orientation of the device and acceleration are detected by the browser which are then mapped into the seismograph.

 The orientation and motion data are in turn captured by the HTML5 DeviceOrientation and DeviceMotion events of the browser.
 This works mostly on mobile devices but if you are using Google Chrome on the desktop, you can turn on the Accelerator option under Sensors inside Chrome Dev Tools to simulate motion.

 Update: The code was originally published on isthisanearthquake.com in 2011 but the domain is no longer available.
 A mirror is located on ctrlq.org.

 Amit Agarwal is a Google Developer Expert in Google Workspace and Google Apps Script.
 He holds an engineering degree in Computer Science (I.I.T.) and is the first professional blogger in India.